StrataCode: Leverage Your Code for Everyone's Productivity

 - frameworks to adapt to new requirements with less friction - improving the quantity of these changes which occur in framework layers, rather than application code.

 StrataCode let's you organize your Java code using layers, an extension of the traditional patterns used by object oriented programmers to organize code as modules.
 Each new layer can modify or override types, methods, and properties defined in previous layers.
 By adding and removing layers from the stack, you create new versions of your application incrementally.
 You still benefit from static typing and compile any given stack of layers into one Java program so the runtime view is no different.
-There are only a few small syntax extensions so if you know Java, you can read StrataCode.
-As requirements grow, the value of layers grows - whether it's more people making changes, more code, more products, more customizations, or more versions you need to support.
+There are only a few small syntax extensions so if you know Java, you can read a given StrataCode file, but to understand how it runs, you need to learn how that layers combine different files to create a single ordinary java file.
+You may start with one file per class, all in one layer for your designs.
+Down the road, as requirements and dependencies grow, the value of layers grows - whether it's more people making changes, more code, more products, more customizations, more versions you need to support, or a code base is becoming monolithic and a bottleneck from external and internal dependencies.

 StrataCode is more than just layers.
 The underlying code-processing tools make it easy for framework developers to process code using an incremental read-modify-write code processor called Parselets.
 This means generated code is the same as the source, except where a transformation is required (e.g. a field converted to get and set methods, or a new layer is merged in).
 Comments are preserved and inserted so you can debug it in either source form or the generated form.